quicwg/base-drafts/draft-ietf-quic-tls.md

 by an attacker.

 QUIC includes three defenses against this attack.
-First, the packet containing a ClientHello be padded to a minimum size.
-Second, if responding to an unverified source address, the server is forbidden to send more than three packets in its first flight ({{QUIC-TRANSPORT}};
+First, the packet containing a ClientHello MUST be padded to a minimum size.
+Second, if responding to an unverified source address, the server is forbidden to send more than three UDP datagrams in its first flight ({{QUIC-TRANSPORT}};
 Section 4.4.3).
-Finally, because ACKs of Handshake packets are authenticated, a blind attacker cannot forge them Put together, these defenses limit the level of amplification.
+Finally, because acknowledgements of Handshake packets are authenticated, a blind attacker cannot forge them.
+Put together, these defenses limit the level of amplification.